Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Deriving the measurement imprecision

 where $\eta^{\ell,m}_{\mathrm{ref}}$ and $\eta^{\ell,m}_{0}$ are defined analogously to Eq.~(\ref{OverlapIntegral}) except for the LO and elastically scattered fields, respectively.
 Neglecting any internal losses, we expect that the output power in the LP$_{\ell,m}$ channel measured by the detector can therefore be estimated as

-where we have discarded the term proportional to $[q(t)~/~w_0]^{2}$ as we expect the displacements to be far smaller than $w_0$ along each axis.
+In the following, we discard the term proportional to $(q(t)/\lambda_0)^{2}$ as we expect the displacements to be far smaller than $\lambda_0$ along each axis.
 Note that, from Eq.~(\ref{RecoveredSignal}), we do not simply measure $q(t)$.
 Instead, the measurement result is dominated by a series of time-independent coefficients, which mask the information available on the nanoparticle's position.
-From the form of these coefficients, we can estimate the measurement imprecision.
-This involves first collecting those terms independent of the nanoparticle's motion, which we identify as contributing only shot noise, and so have a power spectral density (PSD) of the form
+From the form of these coefficients, we can estimate the measurement imprecision.\\ All terms contributes to shot noise and noting that $\alpha_{\mathrm{ref}},\alpha_{0}\gg(q(t)/\lambda_0)\alpha_{q}$ we can write the power spectral density (PSD) of the noise as: